nhaehnle/spr/readme.md

 # Stacked Pull Requests on GitHub

+**NOTE:** This is a personal fork.
+Send me an email if you find it useful.
+This branch may get rebased every once in a while.

 Easily manage stacks of pull requests on GitHub.
 `git spr` is a client side tool that achieves a simple streamlined stacked diff workflow using github pull requests and branches. `git spr` manages your pull request stacks for you, so you don't have to.